 In addition to the School Meal Project, aimed at school-aged children, and Mother and Children Project for pregnant or breastfeeding mothers and caregivers of children under 5 years old, AVN is cooperating with universities and colleges to organize online and offline tours of its plants and facilities to educate people about nutrition and delicious salt reduction using umami.
 In addition, it is holding cooking contests for students and cooperating with influencers and experts in the health field to make short videos about delicious salt reduction using umami to post on social media.
 The company is even cooperating with hospitals to hold workshops to ensure nutritionists and doctors have up-to-date information so they can advise their patients about using umami to reduce salt intake.

 Umami seasoning contains only one-third the amount of sodium compared to table salt.
 Moreover, research has shown that umami seasoning can reduce table salt usage while maintaining deliciousness.
 The Ajinomoto Group believes that umami can help people around the world achieve a significant reduction in the amount of salt they consume.
 According to a 2020 article published in the Journal of Food Science, using umami seasoning in combination with reducing salt intake can reduce sodium by up to 61% in at-home cooking and 50% in packaged foods and snacks without compromising taste.1

-We continue spreading the word wherever we go.
-By teaching people how to use umami seasoning creatively, we’re helping them reduce sodium in their diets and enjoy healthier, more fulfilling lives.
+The Ajinomoto Group will continue spreading the word everywhere its products are sold, teaching people how to use umami seasoning creatively to reduce sodium in their diets and enjoy healthier, more fulfilling lives.